ismailcankaratas/dbcopycat/README.md

 # What is dbcopycat

-A JSON Database that saves your json data in a file.
-Easy and Simple to Use
+A JSON Database that saves your Json data in a file and makes it easy for you to perform CRUD operations.

+# ⚡️Abilities
+- Creates the file where the json data is kept in the main directory.
+- Adds easy and persistent data to json.
+- Deletes data in json.
+- Updates data in json.
+- Retrieves data in json.
+- Fetch data by id in json

 # Getting started

-Install Database Copycat
+### Install Database Copycat

 ```
 npm i -g dbcopycat